-The above is intended for oversampling or Nyquist applications.
-There should be no resistor or capacitor between the ADC input and any amplifier for undersampling applications.
+This will provide optimum SNR performance for Nyquist applications.
+Best THD performance is realized when the capacitor and resistor values are both zero, but this would compromise SNR and SINAD performance.
+Generally, there should be no resistor or capacitor between the ADC input and any amplifier for undersampling applications.

 The circuit of Figure 32 has both gain and offset adjustments.
-If you eliminate these adjustments normal circuit tolerances may cause signal clipping unless care is exercised in the worst case analysis of component tolerances and the input signal excursion is appropriately limited to account for the worst case conditions.
+If you eliminate these adjustments normal circuit tolerances may cause signal clipping unless care is exercised in the worst case analysis of component tolerance and the input signal excursion is appropriately limited to account for the worst case conditions.
 Of course, this means that the designer will not be able to depend upon getting a full scale output with maximum signal input.